An official website of the United States government

 Phase 4: Post-Deployment Phase (Return, Reintegration and Re-Deployment, or R3)

-• The R3 phase ends when all medical issues have been resolved, when the IA Sailor re-deploys, and at least nine months have passed since the IA Sailor's return
+• The R3 phase ends when all medical and administrative requirements are completed, and at a minimum of nine months have passed since the Sailor’s return from deployment.

-The Navy developed the Warrior Transition Program (WTP), located in Sembach, Germany, in an effort to facilitate IA Sailors’ return and ease the reintegration process with Families, Commands and Communities following war zone deployments.
+• The Navy developed the Warrior Transition Program, located in Sembach, Germany, to facilitate the return of IA Sailors and support their reintegration with their families, commands, and communities following operational assignments.

 Welcome Aboard to WTP!
 Thank you for your service.
 The WTP staff is proud to be a part of your reintegration back to the Navy, your family, civilian career, community, etc. We are standing by to help you enjoy and get the most out of this important redeployment phase.